justinkemp10/weather-dashboard/README.md

 ## The Task

-Build a weather dashbaord using third-party APIs, specifically the OpenWeather One Call API.
+Build a weather dashboard using third-party APIs, specifically the OpenWeather One Call API.
 The dashboard app should run in the browser and feature dynamically updated HTML & CSS.
 Use localStorage to store persistent data and display the recent searches.

 ## Acceptance Criteria